arnaduga/r2-custom-updater/README.md

 # reMarkable 2 custom template updater

-With a reMarkable 2 tablet, you can have some custom template (unofficially).
+With a reMarkable 2 tablet, you can have some custom templates (unofficially).
 That is very great an useful!

 However, everytime you get an official update, your custom templates are lost.

-The goal of this script is to simplify reapplying your custom template settings, but uploading the images files and updating the `templates.json` file if the ssettings are gone (2 successive calls won't make duplications)
+The goal of this script is to simplify reapplying your custom template settings, by uploading the images files and updating the `templates.json` file if the settings are gone (2 successive calls won't make duplications).

 This script works only on `bash/zsh`, sorry Windows users...